hallowichig0/drupal-contenta/README.md

 - `$settings['cache']['bins']['page'] = 'cache.backend.null';`
 - `$settings['cache']['bins']['dynamic_page_cache'] = 'cache.backend.null';`

-### # Restore Backup from backup migrate
-Restore the backup from backup migrate to enable the configuration for the themes, modules & core

 ### # Going to live the Website
 Make sure to change the permission of the folder.
 List of folders and files to change: